Sven Säfwenberg

-Sven Otto "Sleven" Säfwenberg (21 May 1898 in Uppsala – 15 January 1950 in Gävle) was a Swedish bandy goaltender.
+Sven Otto "Sleven" Säfwenberg (21 May 1898 – 15 January 1950) was a Swedish early sportman, mainly active as a bandy goalkeeper but also in ice hockey and sailing.

-Säfwenberg underwent education in Påhlmans Handelsinstitut, Stockholm, in 1923 and had various jobs in the sports equipment industry in Germany, Czechoslovakia, and Sweden from 1920 to 1927.
+Born in Uppsala, Säfwenberg underwent education in Påhlmans Handelsinstitut, Stockholm, in 1923 and had various jobs in the sports equipment industry in Germany, Czechoslovakia, and Sweden from 1920 to 1927.
 In 1927 he started his own business producing and selling bandy sticks and balls.

-Sven Säfwenberg played in two clubs, IK Sirius and IFK Uppsala.
+Säfwenberg played in two clubs, IK Sirius and IFK Uppsala.
 Sune Almkvist persuaded him to choose IFK Uppsala, where he took over the goalkeeper spot for Seth Howander, which instead became a right defencemen.
-Säfwenberg won seven Swedish championships in bandy, the first in 1915, and about 500 prizes in athletics, swimming, football, bandy, and sailing.